Mirantis/bootc-mke3/docs/runbooks/provision-terraform-vsphere.md

 In order to proceed with this guide

-1. Obtain MKEx ISO and put it to the vSphere datastore that will be used for MKEx cluster installation
+1. Obtain `bootc-mke3` ISO and put it to the vSphere datastore that will be used for `bootc-mke3` cluster installation
 2. Configure vSphere networking by following [MKE documentation for network preparation](https://docs.mirantis.com/mke/3.7/install/predeployment/configure-networking.html)
-    - Additionally, MKEx nodes should have access to the NTP server (customer's local one or public one) and to https://get.mirantis.com
+    - Additionally, `bootc-mke3` nodes should have access to the NTP server (customer's local one or public one) and to https://get.mirantis.com
 3. In order to provision VMs in vSphere, you need to specify credentials of a user, that can operate vSphere.
 For a full list of privileges needed for the user, please see [Terrafrom vSphere provisioner documentation](https://registry.terraform.io/providers/hashicorp/vsphere/latest/docs#notes-on-required-privileges).

 ### Image and VM template

-All the VMs for MKEx cluster will be created by cloning a VM template.
+All the VMs for `bootc-mke3` cluster will be created by cloning a VM template.
 This template needs to be created in advance.
 There are 2 possible options for template preparation -- manual and automated.
 Currently, only manual option was implemented and tested.

-Below you can find the instructions on how to prepare VM template for MKEx cluster nodes.
+Below you can find the instructions on how to prepare VM template for `bootc-mke3` cluster nodes.

 #### Option 1 - Manual